-- 1. are married - 2. are 21-years-old by December 31 of the current academic year - 3. live with parent(s) or legal court appointed guardian of legal age or other immediate family - 4. have a handicap that cannot be accommodated or - 5. have lived in Pratt County a minimum of two years and established residency. - 6. is guardian or parent of a minor child.
+- 1. Married - 2.
+21-years-old by December 31 of the current academic year - 3.
+Live with parent(s) or legal guardian of legal age or other immediate family - 4.
+Have a handicap that cannot be accommodated or - 5.
+Have lived in Pratt County a minimum of two years and established residency. - 6.
+Parent or guardian of a minor child. - 7.
+International or Non-U.S resident student living with an approved host family.
+Note: An approved host family must complete the "PCC Host Family Agreement" form available in the Vice President of Students office.
+The form is required prior to an I-20 form being issued.

-A copy of the policy and procedures is available from the director of residence life, the registrar or the vice president of students.
+A copy of the policy and procedures is available from the Director of Residence Life, the Registrar or the Vice President of Students.